jkc/node-onesky/README.md

 * Add support for the string/upload and string/download API
 * Add tests
 * Parse OneSky's response when approriate.
 OneSky often returns unnecessary nesting
+* Design a better way of defining API keys to allow use of multiple onesky accounts

 Author
 ----------